leske42/Git-workshop-piscine-/README.md

 it will still be part of the commit.

 #### Git commit
-Using `git commit` means: you ask git to make a snapshot of your project (so all of your files) in their current state.
-This is a very useful feature, since some changes you can potentially mess up your project - and then you can simply return to an old commit.
+Using `git commit` means: you ask git to make a snapshot of your project in its current state.
+This is a very useful feature, since some changes you make to the code can potentially mess up your project - and then you can see where it went wrong, and even return to an old commit.
 You can use `git log` to view your previous commits.

 *Each commit has to include a commit message.
 Commit messages are very important, as later, when you look back at your commits, you will use these to track the changes you implemented.
-For example, a git log that looks like this:*
+For example, a git log that looks like this does not tell you much about what is going on:*

+commit 6fde8c6fab3774390920f18bb20066725ee61cfa<br>
+Author: Random Person<br>
+Date: Random Date<br>
+abcd second commit idk

+(yes i used to commit like this until like 1/4 of common core)<br>
+(*it is actually fun to read back old commit messages if you have the time*)

+Try the following: go to one of your projects where you committed a lot.
+Commit all of your recent changes (if any).
+Use `git log` to view your previous commits.
+Select one and copy the *commit hash* from the top.
+Use `git checkout <commit hash>` and see what changed.
+Use `git checkout master` (or whatever branch you were on) to return.

 #### Remote repositories